 - Use sunscreen with the highest SPF you can find.

 - Wear sunglasses that block UVA and UVB rays.
 Teach your child to always wear sunglasses when outdoors.

 To prevent skin cancer, your provider may prescribe medicines, such as a retinoid cream, to apply to the skin.

 If skin cancer develops, surgery or other methods will be done to remove the cancer.

 More information and support for people with XP and their families can be found at:

 Over one half of people with this condition die of skin cancer early in adulthood.

 When to Contact a Medical Professional

-Call for an appointment with the provider if you or your child has symptoms of XP.
+Contact your provider for an appointment if you or your child has symptoms of XP.